 “Love is an action, never simply a feeling.” -bell hooks

-Sarah’s great-great-great grandfather, George Adam Keller, gave 10 acres of reparation land to Zeike Quarterman, Randy’s great-great-great grandfather, in Port Wentworth, Georgia, a few miles outside of Savannah where Sherman executed the failed attempt at reparations: Special Field Order No. 15 (“forty acres and a mule”).
+Sarah’s great-great-great grandfather, George Adam Keller, gave 10 acres of reparation land to Zeike/Isaac and Grace Quarterman, Randy’s great-great-great grandparents, in Port Wentworth, Georgia, a few miles outside of Savannah where Sherman executed the failed attempt at reparations: Special Field Order No. 15 (“forty acres and a mule”).

 Sarah began personal reparations research and found Randy, who was willing and generous enough to speak with her.
 He told her that Zeike Quarterman’s descendants still owned the 10 acres of reparations land as heirs property, and that although the Quartermans had been paying taxes on the land all along, they had been denied access to it for decades, and were now losing an acre of their land for less than fair market value to the county for a parkway by eminent domain.
 Remarkably, Randy was currently involved in trying to save that land.

 Sarah and Randy began to ask: What does it mean if we allow land reparations given to descendants of the enslaved back in 1890, to be taken away in 2019 by eminent domain?
 They began to research the limitations of heirs property and horrific history of Black land loss via eminent domain, and found that clearing title to the land would be extremely complicated, long, and expensive.
 They began doing research and searching for an attorney.

 From the beginning, Randy wanted to save the land to build something on it for the community.
 He has dreams of a financial literacy center for all, which would also be a place for folks re-entering society after incarceration to learn entrepreneurial and financial literacy skills.